-These names I’m giving the clusters are catalogue names.
+These names I’m giving the clusters are catalog names.
 ‘M’ stands for Messier and is named after Charles Messier, an 18th century French comet chaser.
-He made a catalogue of 103 fuzzy objects that were not comets so that he didn’t waste his time looking at them.
-Other astronomers later added a few more objects to the catalogue bringing the total to 110.
+He made a catalog of 103 fuzzy objects that were not comets so that he didn’t waste his time looking at them.
+Other astronomers later added a few more objects to the catalog bringing the total to 110.

 Follow the scorpion along from its head through its heart, Antares, and to the point where the body meets the tail.
 The star at this point is Zeta Scorpii and next to it sits NGC 6231, a bright open star cluster containing about 120 stars.
 This cluster is remarkable for its large population of high-luminosity supergiant stars, which includes two Wolf-Rayet stars.
 Wolf-Rayet stars are very luminous, very hot stars that have relatively short life times.
 It is a striking cluster that contains many white and yellow stars as well as many pairs and triplets and is about 6,500 light years away.

-Just behind the sting of the scorpion is Sagittarius, which is depicted as a half-man, half-horse aiming an arrow towards Scorpius.
-Sagittarius was often confused with the other centaur, Centaurus, however Sagittarius is different, in that he has a war-like posture with his arrow aimed at the heart of the Scorpion.
-It is thought that Sagittarius can be traced back to the Mesopotamian archer-god, Nergal, who was associated with Irra, the wrathful god of war and fire.
+Just behind the sting of the scorpion is Sagittarius, which is depicted as a half-man, half-horse.
+Sagittarius was often confused with the other centaur, Centaurus however Sagittarius is different, in that he has a war-like posture with his arrow aimed at the heart of the Scorpion.
+It is thought that Sagittarius can be traced back to the Mesopotamian archer-god Nergal, who was associated with Irra, the wrathful god of war and fire.
 However, in our night sky Sagittarius looks more like a teapot than any of these mythical creatures.

 Interestingly, the Sun lies in Sagittarius from mid-December until mid-January, meaning that it lies in this constellation at the time of Summer Solstice – its most distant point south of the equator.